almostearthling/copyjob/README.md

 # ...
 ```

-where `VAR1`, `VAR2` and so on are alphanumeric strings that begin with an
+where `VAR1`, `VAR2` and so on are alphanumeric strings that begin with an alphabetic character.
-alphabetic character.
 Casing is free, and occurrences are case sensitive.
-Local variables can mention environment variables: mentioning an undefined
-variable will replace the occurrence with the empty string, thus mimicking the
-behaviour of UNIX shells.
-An environment variable can be mentioned in the form
-`${VAR_NAME}` both in local variables and in source and destination paths.
+Local variables can mention environment variables: mentioning an undefined variable will replace the occurrence with the empty string, thus mimicking the behaviour of UNIX shells.
+An environment variable can be mentioned in the form `${VAR_NAME}` both in local variables and in source and destination paths.

-Notice that, while it's possible to omit many parameters as said above, any
-unknown parameter in the configuration file will be considered an error, and
-cause the abortion of the operation before any job execution: the offending
-parameter is reported unless the output is suppressed.

-Moving to the garbage bin (named *Recycle Bin*, *Trash* and in other ways on
-different desktop environments) is supported instead of both deleting files
-and also overwriting, respectively setting the `trash_on_delete` flag and the
-`trash_on_overwrite` flag to `true` (`trash_on_delete` is `true` by default).
-Recycling instead of removing or overwriting is actually *attempted*, and if
-it fails the destination is respectively deleted or overwritten anyway if the
-respective options are turned on.
-When overwriting, a file is only moved to
-the garbage bin when it is supposed to be overwritten - thus not when other
-conditions (such as age or contents checking) fail.

-A special mention is due for `remove_others_matching`: when set to `true`, the
-files that match the job *RE* specifications and do not exist in the source
-directories are *removed* on the destination directory.
-This still yields when
-copy operations from the source to the destination do not succeed for any
-reason.
-The rationale behind this choice is, that an user that turns that
-particular parameter on would probably want to clean up the folders at the
-destination from unnecessary files, even when there are versions of the source
-documents (for example newer) that cause the copy operation to fail.
+Moving to the garbage bin (named *Recycle Bin*, *Trash* and in other ways on different desktop environments) is supported instead of both deleting files and also overwriting, respectively setting the `trash_on_delete` flag and the `trash_on_overwrite` flag to `true` (`trash_on_delete` is `true` by default).
+Recycling instead of removing or overwriting is actually *attempted*, and if it fails the destination is respectively deleted or overwritten anyway if the respective options are turned on.
+When overwriting, a file is only moved to the garbage bin when it is supposed to be overwritten - thus not when other conditions (such as age or contents checking) fail.

+A special mention is due for `remove_others_matching`: when set to `true`, the files that match the job *RE* specifications and do not exist in the source directories are *removed* on the destination directory.
+This still yields when copy operations from the source to the destination do not succeed for any reason.
+The rationale behind this choice is, that an user that turns that particular parameter on would probably want to clean up the folders at the destination from unnecessary files, even when there are versions of the source documents (for example newer) that cause the copy operation to fail.

-Also, note that if a flat destination is chosen (`keep_structure = false`) and
-the job is set to walk subdirectories (`recursive = true`), the result might
-be unexpected when a file with the same name is found in the main directory
-and/or in subdirectories: which file will be copied depends on the order in
-which the OS traverses subdirectories, and which one of the homonymous source
-files is older in case only newer files are set to be replicated.
+Also, note that if a flat destination is chosen (`keep_structure = false`) and the job is set to walk subdirectories (`recursive = true`), the result might be unexpected when a file with the same name is found in the main directory and/or in subdirectories: which file will be copied depends on the order in which the OS traverses subdirectories, and which one of the homonymous source files is older in case only newer files are set to be replicated.

-## Configuration of jobs
+### Configuration of jobs

-Each job is introduced by the string `[[job]]` on a single line (the double
-square bracket is the TOML idiom for arrays of mappings), always followed at
-least by the mandatory parameters, namely `name`, `source`, `destination`, and
-`patterns_include`.
-Many parameters are the same listed above for global
+Each job is introduced by the string `[[job]]` on a single line (the double square bracket is the TOML idiom for arrays of mappings), always followed at least by the mandatory parameters, namely `name`, `source`, `destination`, and `patterns_include`.
+Many parameters are the same listed above for global configuration.
-configuration.
 The detailed list follows:

 | **Name**                 | **Default** | **Description**                                       |
 |--------------------------|-------------|-------------------------------------------------------|